dzaima/CBQN/src/README.md

 See src/h.h for more basic operations
 ```

 An object can be allocated with `mm_alloc(sizeInBytes, t_something)`.
-The returned object starts with the structure of `Value`, so custom data must be after that. `mm_free` can be used to force-free an object regardless of its reference count.
+The returned object starts with the structure of `Value`, so custom data must be after that. `mm_free` can be used to force-free a heap-allocated object regardless of its reference count.

 Any such allocation is guaranteed to have at least 1024 bytes readable & writable both before & after the allocation, though of course the read values should not affect any visible behavior, and writes need to write back exactly the data that was there before.